kbss-cvut/termit-web/_pages/technical-details.markdown

 ## Overview

 Technically, TermIt is a Web application.
 The system is split into two sub-projects, one representing the backend and the other representing the frontend.
+The overall architecture of TermIt can be seen in the following component diagram.
+image: /assets/images/technical-details/termit-architecture.png

 ### TermIt Backend